Sortarr Setup v0.9.0

 Security

 Pick who handles login.
-Use Basic when Sortarr should prompt for credentials.
-Use External only when your trusted reverse proxy already handles login.
+Use Basic when Sortarr should prompt for credentials directly.
+Use Basic + local bypass only for trusted direct local-network installs with Proxy mode set to Direct.
+Use External only when a trusted reverse proxy already handles login and sends the upstream auth header below.

 Leave blank and keep this unchecked to keep the current password.
 Enter a new password to replace it.
 Check this only if you intentionally want to remove the saved password.